molinerisLab/RNABSdb/index.md

 ### Add an experiment
 <a name="add_an_experiment"></a>
-Have you found public experimental data regarding the binding of RNA on the genome?
-Is it not yet in *RNABSdb*?
-Please let us know and we will update the database!
+Have you found published RNA genomic binding sites not yet included in *RNABSdb*?
+Let us know, we will update the database!

 {% include new_public_data_form.html %}